seeplayerone/dapp-bin/testnet-tutorial/tutorial-contract.md

 The [asset](https://github.com/seeplayerone/dapp-bin/blob/master/library/asset.sol) contract stores detailed information about all assets issued by the organization, including:

 1. Basic information of the asset, name, code, description, total amount, etc.;
-2. The basic properties of the asset, whether it can be divided, whether it is restricted in circulation, whether it is anonymous or not (corresponds to the AssetType field in the MUTXO design);
+2. The basic properties of the asset, whether it can be divided, whether it is restricted in circulation, whether it is anonymous or not (corresponds to the **assettype** set when creating the asset);
 3. Address whitelist of an asset;
 4. The initial and additional issuance history of assets.

 The [organization](https://github.com/seeplayerone/dapp-bin/blob/master/library/organization.sol) contract inherits the template, acl, and asset contracts.
 And provides a simple organization structure: several members with the same rights, and new members are added by invitation.
-We recommend that third-party organization contracts inherit [organization.sol](https://github.com/seeplayerone/dapp-bin/blob/master/library/organization.sol) for development to streamline processes and improve standards.
+We recommend that third-party organization contracts inherit [organization.sol](https://github.com/seeplayerone/dapp-bin/blob/master/library/organization.sol) for development.

 ### Samples